 BMW finished a poor 27th out of 30 manufacturers surveyed in the 2020 edition of the Driver Power survey.
 This suggests BMW customers aren’t always entirely satisfied, although it’s hard to apply a carmaker’s overall score to an individual car.

 BMW 7 Series hybrid reliability & problems

 There are no common faults or issues known to arise on the BMW 7 Series hybrid.
 As you’d expect on a German-made, premium vehicle such as this, build quality is extremely high throughout.

-The 745e comes with various safety features as standard, although some of the more advanced systems come with BMW’s Technology Package, which costs in excess of £3,000.
+The 745e comes with various safety features as standard, although some of the more advanced systems come with BMW’s optional Technology Package.
 Anti-lock brakes, cruise control with automatic braking, adaptive LED headlights and tail-lights, plus high-beam and parking assistance systems are all included on the 7 Series hybrid.
 All passengers get airbags, too, with ISOFIX child-seat mounting points also featuring.

 The Technology Package adds remote control parking, a head-up display, lane-departure and front collision warning systems, as well as speed-limit assistance, which automatically adapts the cruise control to the speed limit on any given road.
 Other safety systems – such as crossing traffic warning and rear collision prevention – are also included in the Technology Package bundle.
-It’s just a shame it commands such a pricey premium.
+It’s just a shame it commands such a premium.